 overnight.

 Strain juice through cheesecloth.
 Measure 3 cups juice into a large pan.
 Add 1 package pectin.
 Bring to vigorous boil.
+Add 3 cups sugar and boil rapidly until it reaches "sheeting off" jelly test, 220 degrees.
+Skim off foam.
+Pour into hot jelly jars and seal.

 Cooking Tip; Don't squeeze the juice out of the cheesecloth bag.
 Once you have strained the bulk of the juice, get another bowl and hang the cheesecloth bag over it.
 Let it continue to drip for an additional 8 hours.
 This will give you about another cup of very peachy juice.
 It is okay if you don't make jelly right away.
 Keep juice in closed container but use within a day after your final straining.